 The strength and depth of this team’s specialist knowledge in the field of data protection and privacy issues is of note outside London, with particular expertise in how this topic affects clients in the information technology sector, the financial technology market and also the independent education and healthcare sectors.
-In respect of this ever-changing legal topic, Shulmans’ support includes conducting risk assessment audits, compiling and implementing bespoke training programmes and drafting compliance documentation to reflect the latest legal and regulatory requirements.
+In respect of this ever-changing legal topic, Shulmans’ support includes conducting risk assessment audits, advising on data breach management and reporting, compiling and implementing bespoke training programmes and drafting compliance documentation to reflect the latest legal and regulatory requirements.

-A monumental shift is on the way as to the rules governing the use of personal data and how all organisations handle information relating to individuals, whether it relates to customers, personnel, marketing contacts, contractors or suppliers.
-Whilst the new General Data Protection Regulation (GDPR) doesn’t take effect until 25 May 2018 there is plenty to do in order to meet its requirements by that deadline.
+A monumental shift has taken place as to the rules governing the use of personal data and how all organisations handle information relating to individuals, whether it relates to customers, personnel, marketing contacts, contractors or suppliers.
+Whilst the new General Data Protection Regulation (GDPR) is now in effect, there is still plenty to do in order to meet the new requirements on an ongoing basis.

-A growing proportion of the team’s work, together with the background experience of Emma Roe and Rob Lucas in dealing with international clients and work enquiries, means this team also has specific expertise in handling issues of international data transfers and work with a global dimension.
-Instructions include work for international clients regarding the compliance of their intra-group data transfers and their registration with the new Privacy Shield programme in place of the Safe Harbour scheme.
+A growing proportion of the team’s work, together with the background experience of Emma Roe in dealing with international clients and work enquiries, means this team also has specific expertise in handling issues of international data transfers and work with a global dimension.
+Instructions include work for international clients regarding the compliance of their intra-group data transfers and their registration with the Privacy Shield programme.
 The team’s international expertise also extends the firm’s scope to handle global data transfers, outsourcing of information handling services and to coordinate client or customer-facing documentation.
+It is important to ensure that all new data sharing or data processing arrangements meet the new GDPR standards and appropriate contracts are put in place.

 Key developments in this area around the use of subject access requests in parallel with employment claim matters has required specialist knowledge working alongside employment colleagues to ensure this type of data protection issue is handled in a strategic manner on behalf of clients as the case law continues to develop in this area.